 More importantly, Domino takes a more comprehensive approach in dedicating the end of its life cycle toward operations focus which is mentioned but not extensively detailed in Microsoft’s life cycle.

-Domino’s life cycle should not be viewed as mutually exclusive with CRISP-DM or Microsoft’s TDSP; rather its “best practices” approach with “a la carte” elements could augment these or other methodologies as opposed to replace them.
+Domino’s life cycle should not be viewed as mutually exclusive with CRISP-DM or TDSP.
+Rather its “best practices” approach with “a la carte” elements could augment these or other methodologies as opposed to replace them.

 Ad hoc teams or other teams with broken project management processes could use Domino’s approach as a good starting point to conceptualize a comprehensive modern project management methodology that effectively integrates data science, software engineering, and agile approaches.

-And whether you adopt a Domino-inspired life cycle or another life cycle, be sure to include a collaboration framework to help guide effective team communication.
+And whether you adopt a Domino-inspired life cycle or another life cycle, be sure to an agile collaboration approach so that you can effectively manage the overall data science process.

 Lessons from 20 Data Science Team: I interviewed Mac Steele from Domino’s product team who authored much of the whitepaper.
 Learn his insights in this post.